Manuel Miranda: Private law practice

-Miranda has been admitted without interruption to the Bar of the State of New York for over 30 years, as well as to the Maryland Bar.
-Before public service, he had a long legal career at some of the world's most prominent international law firms, including with White & Case, Reid & Priest, and Winthrop Stimson Putnam & Roberts, where he began his career in the canyons of Wall Street.
+Miranda was admitted without interruption to the Bar of the State of New York for over 30 years, as well as to the Maryland Bar.
+Before public service, he had a long legal career at some of the world's most prominent international law firms, including with White & Case, Reid & Priest, and Winthrop, Stimson, Putnam & Roberts, where he began his career in the canyons of Wall Street.
 His clients included Mobil Oil Corporation, Ramada Renaissance, International Finance Corporation, InterAmerican Development Bank, Bank of America, Irving Trust, Bank of New York, Credit Lyonnais, National Grid (UK), Caterpillar, PEMEX, BHP Power, and King Ranch.

 Miranda’s earliest expertise, however, grew in the area of corporate governance.
 He has organized and structured a number of non-profit organizations, including guiding some in internecine struggles for control.
 The most notable representation in this area included a four- year litigation over the control of Georgetown University’s alumni association and alumni annual fund.
 Fought against Washington’s Williams & Connolly, at the end Miranda won and was recognized by the court as the legal representative of all Georgetown alumni.
 The groundbreaking case, decided on summary judgement, established the law of the District of Columbia on a number of corporate governance issues.
-Georgetown settled at the end wrapping up that and all related actions.
+Georgetown settled at the end, wrapping up that and all related actions.

 At Russin & Vecchi, Miranda represented, among others, the Russian Orthodox Church of America, including advice in internecine battles over the control of parish corporate boards and a national, year-long audit of the Church’s exposure.

-He has assisted clients in immigration, corporate governance and crisis management, and as canon law counsel to Oscar-winning screenwriter and producer of The Exorcist, William Peter Blatty, winning for him a favorable result at the Vatican in a case against Georgetown University.
+He assisted clients in immigration, corporate governance and crisis management, and as canon law counsel to Oscar-winning screenwriter and producer of The Exorcist, William Peter Blatty, winning for him a favorable result at the Vatican in a case against Georgetown University.